chainpool/docs-website/zh-en/contract/1-introduce.md

 * The association type Balance was changed from u128 to u64.
 * Adapting the association type Call to support PCX transfers and converting XRC20 Tokens to ChainX inter-chain assets.
 The contract developers can design their own Dapps based on PCX and ChainX’s inter-chain assets.

 Except the two changes, other contract writing methods are in line with paritytech/ink.
-Currently contracts are still written in ink1.0 which will be upgraded to ink2.0.